-Absence from campus or the home work location for a period of more than two weeks while carrying out university-approved activities is called change of duty station or special leave.
+Absence from campus or the home work location for a period of more than two weeks while carrying out university-approved activities is called a change of duty station or special leave.
 A change of duty station may be approved in instances such as grant responsibilities, opportunity of a prestigious fellowship in residence at another institution, or similar activities of benefit to the individual faculty member and the university.
-Approval of the provost or senior vice president for operations and administration, depending upon the reporting structure, on recommendation of the department head or chair and dean (or appropriate administrator) is required when such absences involve salary payment by university general funds, either in full or in part.
-Such authorization is not granted for longer than one semester.
-The host institution, agency, or sponsored project is expected to make a significant contribution toward the cost of the faculty member's salary and/or benefits.
-The provost or the senior vice president for operations and administration determines whether a change of duty station involving institutional salary support or leave without pay is appropriate to the circumstances.
+Approval of the provost or senior vice president and chief business officer, depending upon the reporting structure, on recommendation of the department head or chair and dean (or appropriate administrator) is required when such absences involve salary payment by university general funds, either in full or in part.
+Such authorization is usually not granted for longer than one semester.
+The host institution, agency, or sponsored project is expected to make a significant contribution toward the cost of the member's salary and/or benefits.
+The provost or the senior vice president and chief business officer determines whether a change of duty station involving institutional salary support or leave without pay is appropriate to the circumstances.